Let It Whip: Other covers and sampling

-"Let It Whip" is featured the skateboard film DVS Skate More and in the films Grosse Pointe Blank (1997), Next Friday (2000), Adventures of Power (2008), Almost Christmas (2016) and The First Purge (2018).
+"Let It Whip" is featured the skateboard film DVS Skate More and in the films Grosse Pointe Blank (1997), Next Friday (2000), Adventures of Power (2008), Almost Christmas (2016), The First Purge (2018) and M3GAN (2022).

 The song also plays during the "Aww Snap!" round of the NBC game show Ellen's Game of Games.

 The song appears on the radio station Bounce FM in 2004 video game Grand Theft Auto: San Andreas.

 Matt Bianco covered the song on their 1991 album Samba in Your Casa.
 Their version features a slower tempo and a short rap at the end of the song.

 It has been covered by Boyz II Men, SR-71 on the soundtrack to The New Guy, and George Lam (titled as the Cantonese song "愛到發燒").
 The song was also covered by the fictional a cappella group The Treblemakers in the 2012 film Pitch Perfect and is featured on the film's soundtrack.

 Hip-hop group Treacherous Three sampled the song in their version called "Whip It", also released in 1982.

 Christian hip-hop artist Lecrae sampled the song in his song "Let It Whip" (featuring Paul Wall) on his 2013 mixtape Church Clothes 2.

 Justin Timberlake sampled the song in a remix version of his 2003 hit "Cry Me a River".

 In 2012, the song was sampled by Purple Disco Machine in his song "Let It Whip".

 In 2015, the song was sampled by LunchMoney Lewis in his song "Whip It!".

 In 2023, the song was sampled by BigXthaPlug in his song "Whip It".